|

 Kate Ann Packer, his wife.
 Ernest was born at Ospringe,

-Kent, Bertie born at South Preston, Kent.
+Kent, Bertie at South Preston, Kent.
 Then they were

 living at 4 Mall Place, the parish of St Catherine,